based on Reviews

 BfR – Maximum Level Recommendations (2018)

-• Intake levels through the usual diet
+• Intake amounts through the usual diet

 • Reference intake values (recommended amounts for daily intake)